unixpickle/learnos/README.md

 # TODO

+ * Get rid of startup thread and replace with page based allocation
  * Implement a socket system
  * Create PS/2 driver
  * Wake up thread when an interrupt is received